 What's the wrong way to calculate how much life insurance you need?
 Here are some common but misguided methods.

-No. 1: Don't multiply your annual salary by seven or eight: While it's a simple formula, it fails to take into account your individual needs and obligations.
+- Don't multiply your annual salary by seven or eight.
+While it's a simple formula, it fails to take into account your individual needs and obligations.
 Life insurance experts say there's a good chance you'll buy too little coverage or more coverage than you need by using a formula such as this.

-No. 2: Don't calculate your "human life value:” This method uses the income you will earn from your present age until your retirement age, assuming estimated salary increases throughout that period, and then calculates the "present value" of that total.
+Don't calculate your "human life value.”
+This method uses the income you will earn from your present age until your retirement age, assuming estimated salary increases throughout that period, and then calculates the "present value" of that total.

 The present value is an estimate of the amount of income your family would lose if you were to die today.
 The problem is it does not take into account what your beneficiary's specific needs are.
 You may also end up with a figure that indicates you should buy a huge amount of life insurance, possibly more than you may need.

 "Focusing on any one aspects of an individual’s financial life can create problems," says Michael Snowdon, a personal finance planning and insurance management professor at the College for Financial Planning in Denver.